« Blog

 Scary - hence my decision to write about this on Halloween!

-We see the fallout all the time at AboveBoard from bad incentives.
-Building a better way was a key reason we started AboveBoard Insurance Services (AboveBoard Financial's independent life and disability insurance brokerage).
+We often have clients come to us with policies they bought elsewhere before coming to AboveBoard, and many times those policies illustrate the repercussions of bad incentives.
+Building a better way was a key reason we started AboveBoard Insurance Services (AboveBoard Financial's independent life, disability and long-term care insurance brokerage).

 A Real-Life Example of Bad Incentives Producing Bad Results